JackLai6726/PythonProjects/README.md

  - Add a variable that saves the letters in a word as a set
  - Add an empty set that keeps track of what the user has guessed
  - Loop on user input, until they guess all letters
- - Or if lives run out first, display ("You dies, sorry.
+ - Or if lives run out first, display ("You died, sorry.
 The word was', word)